 3.2 Is male disposability justified?

-Finally, there’s some evidence that black people are on average stronger than white people (“their data suggest that muscle mass may be higher in blacks”, “A widely held theory is that blacks have genetically greater skeletal muscle mass than whites”).
-The difference wouldn’t be as big as for gender, but should this affect how we sentence crimes, or how we care about the homeless?
-(Hopefully not!)
+Two more points on physical strength.
+First, if it’s acceptable to use physical strength to treat men worse, it’s acceptable to use physical strength to treat women worse—such as seeing sports as a “man thing” and discouraging women (lower performance levels, higher injury rates), which is actually far less scandalous than different sentencing.
+Second, there’s evidence that black people are on average stronger than white people (“their data suggest that muscle mass may be higher in blacks”, “A widely held theory is that blacks have genetically greater skeletal muscle mass than whites”).
+The difference wouldn’t be as big as for gender, but should this justify racial disparities in crime sentencing, or how we care about the homeless?

 3.3 Is challenging it futile?

-Also, if male disposability isn’t a universal of human culture (a question I’ve set aside), that would show that we can eliminate it in our culture.
+Also, if male disposability isn’t a universal of human culture, that would show that we can eliminate it in our culture.

 3.4 What does it mean for feminism?